Journalism

 Save the Date graphic for "America @ 250: A Journalism Reckoning."
 Green background with a monochromatic image of the Statue of Liberty.
 White text reads: "Making of a nation.
 Unmaking of a narrative.
 Who gets to tell the story?"
 Event details: 6:00pm–9:00pm, Impact House, 200 West Madison Street, 3rd floor, Chicago, IL.
 Field Foundation logo and fieldfoundation.org appear at the bottom.

-Join us on Thursday, July 16!
+Join us at Impact House on July 16

 July 4, 2026 marks America’s Semiquincentennial — the 250th anniversary of the Declaration of Independence.
 Amid the many celebrations, it’s also a moment of reflection: on our founding ideals, on the progress we’ve made, and on the work still ahead.